altaurog/django-shoogie/README.rst

 Errors logged by shoogie can be viewed via django's admin interface at ``/admin/shoogie/servererror/``.

-To view the data fields stored in the log entry, click in the first column.
+To view the data fields stored in the log entry, click the 'Exception type' column.

 To visit the url in which the error occurred, click the 'path' column.
 This won't work if the host is inaccessible, if the request method was